LGBTQ+ Guide to Palm Springs 2026

 Most clothing-optional resorts in Palm Springs are men-only.
 If you're looking for inclusive or women-welcoming options, check each property's policy before booking.
 Mainstream hotels downtown are welcoming to everyone.

-If clothing-optional resorts aren't your vibe, Palm Springs has excellent mainstream hotels that are deeply welcoming:
+If clothing-optional resorts aren't your vibe, Palm Springs has excellent mainstream hotels that are deeply welcoming to the LGBTQ+ community.

-• Kimpton Rowan Palm Springs — Boutique hotel in the heart of downtown with a rooftop pool and mountain views.
-Popular during The Dinah and Pride.
+- Kimpton Rowan Palm Springs — Boutique hotel in the heart of downtown with a rooftop pool.
+Popular during The Dinah and Pride

-• Parker Palm Springs — Luxe resort with celebrity history, a world-class spa, and mid-century design by Jonathan Adler.
+- Parker Palm Springs — Luxe resort with celebrity history, a world-class spa, and interiors by Jonathan Adler

 Pro Tip

-Driving from Los Angeles takes about 2 hours east on I-10.
-The drive through the San Gorgonio Pass with wind turbines is scenic and straightforward.
+About 2 hours east on I-10.
+The drive through the San Gorgonio Pass with its wind turbines is scenic and straightforward.
+A car is helpful for day trips but not necessary if you're staying in the core downtown area.

 Pro Tip